 Roles within the group may include the following:

 The Resources and Energy Group can provide opportunities for university students to undertake employment during vacation time.
-Applications for the 2014-2015 program are now invited.
-The application period is from 11 August 2014 until 01 September 2014.
+Applications for the 2014-2015 program have now closed.

 Information for students about courses of study and employment opportunities for careers in the geosciences is available in Consider a career in the geosciences (.pdf 1.7Mb), a leaflet produced by the Department of State Development (formerly a part of DMITRE).